kathoef/docker2singularity/README.md

 ![](https://shields.io/docker/image-size/kathoef/docker2singularity/latest)

 This is an alternative implementation to [docker2singularity](https://github.com/singularityhub/docker2singularity).
-It makes use of Singularity build capabilities only and does not rely on Docker in Docker and/or granting host device root capabilities via the `--privileged` flag.
+It makes use of Singularity build functionality only and does not rely on Docker in Docker and/or granting host device root capabilities via the `--privileged` flag.
 (Which should be done only if absolutely necessary and seems not to be required for simple Singularity build or pull tasks.)

 This Docker image was originally developed for [container image portability tests](https://github.com/ExaESM-WP4/Batch-scheduler-Singularity-bindings/blob/e4be0220f8938b9cc3275267bc44be44e925b3ea/test_image_compatibility/), and therein to have a fully controllable Singularity pull environment available.